XSEDE/CRI_JS_Cluster_Tutorial/README.md

-module load gnu #needed to have correct libraries in LIBRARY_PATH module load spack #needed to access packages built with spack module load openmpi-3.0.0-gcc-5.4.0-geb4lyx #load the spack-built openmpi module load lammps-20170922-gcc-5.4.0-of7ibaw #copy-paste this name from the output of 'module avail'
+module load gnu #needed to have correct libraries in LIBRARY_PATH module load spack #needed to access packages built with spack module load openmpi #load the ohpc-provided openmpi module load lammps-20180822-gcc-5.4.0-uqz4iyj #copy-paste this name from the output of 'module avail'

 module avail